generalbcy/LiteNetwork/README.md

 ## How to install

-`LiteNetwork` is shiped as a single package (for now), you can install it through the Visual Studio project package manager or using the following command in the Package Manager Console:
+`LiteNetwork` is shiped as a single package, you can install it through the Visual Studio project package manager or using the following command in the Package Manager Console:

 ```sh
 $> Install-Package LiteNetwork